Generic eigenstate preparation via measurement-based purification: Theoretical framework

 \section{Theoretical framework}

 In general, two necessary conditions have to be fulfilled for state purification through quantum measurements.
 The first condition is that the population over the target state would be ever increased upon a desired measurement outcome until approaching unit.
-The second condition is that the target state is the unique state approached by the system under a sufficient number of measurements.
-In this section, we first illustrate our scheme on increasing the population over the target state and the coincidence between the steady state and the target state when the system Hamiltonian in the interaction picture is in a specified formation.
-Then the system Hamiltonian is relieved to a general form, by which we discuss the condition of state purification through measurements.
+The second condition is that the target state is the unique one approached by the system under a sufficient number of measurements.
+In Secs.~\ref{ProbPurification} and \ref{Uniqueness}, we illustrate our scheme on accumulating the population over the target state and the coincidence between the steady state and the target state when the system Hamiltonian in the interaction picture is time-independent and in a specific formation.
+Then in Sec.~\ref{UniquenessTotal}, the system Hamiltonian is relieved to a general form, by which we discuss the purification condition through measurements.